 If you are looking for a way to support Salesforce Exchange connections with multiple Exchange servers involved, check CB Salesforce Exchange Sync.

-If you want to learn more on integrating Salesforce and SharePoint using Files Connect (Salesforce Documentation)
+If you want to learn more on integrating Salesforce and SharePoint using Files Connect (Salesforce Documentation, retrieved on Feb 19, 2025)

 Comments 24